Databases & connectors

 4. Confirm record ID expressions and filter expressions resolve to real values during a test run.

-5. Review downstream steps that consume Salesforce outputs, especially email recipients, SharePoint updates, and document-generation inputs.
+7. Review downstream steps that consume Salesforce outputs, especially email recipients, SharePoint updates, file association, and document-generation inputs.

 When a Salesforce action may still need review

-Some Salesforce queries are more complex than a straightforward Get records action.
-Relationship fields, nested conditions, custom formula dependencies, large result sets, and customer-specific query conventions may require manual validation or a SOQL/custom-API fallback.
+Some Salesforce operations are more complex than a straightforward native connector action.
+Relationship fields, nested conditions, custom formula dependencies, required record type logic, large result sets, and customer-specific query conventions may require manual validation or a SOQL/custom-API fallback.

-Flow Migrator should still preserve a clear review note when it cannot safely express a query as a native Get records action.
+Flow Migrator should still preserve a clear review note when it cannot safely express a Salesforce pattern as a native connector or Salesforce Files action.
 That keeps the generated package honest instead of silently dropping CRM behavior.

 • Complex filters that cannot be represented cleanly as connector filter expressions.